Maciusk12/XPG-cracker/README.md

 The speed varies on the amout of workers you choose, i've managed to get around a 400 passes/sec with 10 workers !WARNING!
 Too many workers might cause your device to lag!

+To install libraries use pip install paramiko tqdm

 How to launch the test page?
 1. Open up terminal or powershell (don't turn it off or close it when testing)
 2. Make sure you have python installed